ToriumSlurs/Jolt/README.md

 ## 📖 About

-**Jolt** is a lightweight networking library designed to replace standard `RemoteEvent` and `RemoteFunction` usage with a streamlined, strictly typed API.
+**Jolt** is a lightweight networking library designed to replace standard `RemoteEvent`, `UnreliableRemoteEvent` and `RemoteFunction` usage with a streamlined, strictly typed API.

 ## ✨ Features

 * **⚡ Blazing Fast:** Zero-allocation packet handling via buffer serialization.
 * **🔒 Type Safe:** Full Luau type checking and autocomplete support.
 * **📦 Compact:** Automatic data compression.
+* **🔄 Hybrid Networking:** Every event supports both reliable and unreliable messaging out of the box.
 * **🧘 Developer Friendly:** Simple, declarative syntax that gets out of your way.

 ## 🚀 Usage